YaoApp/xun/README.md

 )
 ```

-if your project used several types database server, can also import them together.
+if your project used several types database, can also import them together.

 ```golang
 import (